AKeeganDev/Portfolio/README.md

 specific tasks include:

--Utilizing Flexbox to organize and structure/style HTML elements -Setting backgrounds
+-Utilizing Flexbox to organize and structure/style HTML elements, setting backgrounds, using image files, using custom fonts
--Using image files
--Using custom fonts

 ## Built With